• Skip to primary navigation

 Battery 9V1

-How to connect LED with a Battery Circuit:
+How to Connect LED with Battery Circuit:

 Formula and calculations for a series LED circuit :